 It is recommended that staff attend regular awareness sessions to ensure they are kept up to date with policy changes, procedure updates, etc. These can either be via a computer-based training environment or delivered during face to face sessions.
 Additionally, the relevant training can be provided to those that need it as part of their role.
 We can help organisation with:

-- Design and develop role-based skills and competency frameworks
+- Designing and developing role-based skills and competency frameworks

 - GCT-accredited training courses